l3dlp-sandbox/kikofernandez.github.io/_pages/index.md

 author_profile: true
 ---

+## **February 2025**

+- Talk proposal submitted for the internal Ericsson conference, titled: "Making Erlang/OTP Cyber Resilient Compliant".

+## **November 2024**

+- I am honoured to co-chair the Erlang Workshop for 2025 together with Laura Voinea and Ákos Hajdu.

+## **September 2024**

+- Co-presentation at the [Nordic Software Security Summit](https://nsss.se/y2024/talks/erlang-ecosystem/) about the efforts of Erlang Ecosystem Foundation and Ericsson towards better cybersecurity in the Erlang Ecosystem

+## **May 2024**

+- Ingela A. Andin from Erlang/OTP team and myself, co-presented the keynote at [Code BEAM Lite Stockholm 2024](https://codebeamstockholm.com/archive/may_2024/) with title "Why Erlang!?".

 ## **April 2024**

 - Adolfo Neto interviewed me in his [YouTube Channel](https://www.youtube.com/@elixiradolfont/videos) for my role as co-chair of the Erlang Workshop 2024.